nogicoder/farcry/README.md

 # Waypoint 4: Parse Match Session's Mode and Map

-Like said previously, Far Cry features several multiplayer modes:
+As mentioned previously, Far Cry features several multiplayer modes:

-- `ASSAULT`: there are two teams, one is defending a flag and the other team is attacking it.
-Each maps has 3 flags and if after 20 minutes not all flags are captured teams switch.
-The flags are on fixed positions in the map and only one flag at the time is active;
+- `ASSAULT`: There are two teams, one is defending a flag and the other team is attacking it.
+Each maps has 3 flags and if after 20 minutes not all flags are captured the teams switch sides.
+The flags are on fixed positions in the map and only one flag at a time is active;
-- `TDM` (Team DeathMatch): there are two teams.
+- `TDM` (Team DeathMatch): There are two teams.
 Players of one team kill members of the other team;
-- `FFA` (Free-For-All): players kill anyone they kind find.
+- `FFA` (Free-For-All): Players kill anyone they can find.

-There are also several maps available such as `mp_surf`, `mp_radio`, `mp_jungle`, and a few others.
+There are also several maps available such as `mp_surf`, `mp_radio` and `mp_jungle` to name a few.

 When you start a multiplayer session, you select which mode and which map to play with.
-Far Cry engine saves this information in its log file:
+The Far Cry engine saves this information in its log file:

 ```bash
 $ grep "Loading level" ./logs/log00.txt